*** Take advantage of current registration savings. Register by April 30! *****

 Welcome to the Ohio State Ross Heart Hospital TriFit Challenge Triathlon, Duathlon and Aquabike and the Ross Heart Hospital Family 5K Run/Walk!

-The race consists of multiple distance options, including the Ross Tri (mini distance), Ross Fit (sprint distance) and Ross Challenge (International distance).
+The race consists of multiple distance options, including the Ross Tri (mini distance), Ross Fit (sprint distance), and Ross Challenge (International distance).
 Participants can race as individuals or as part of a 2-3 person relay team (relay teams see FAQ section).
 For 2022, we have added a virtual participation option.

 Ross Heart Hospital Family 5K Run/Walk Nothing unites us like doing good together.
 It's never been a better time to find new ways to boost physical and emotional health.
 Joining the Ross Heart Hospital Family 5K run/walk on Sunday, July 31 is a great way to socially connect and get moving - all while making a great impact in our community and saving lives.
 The event takes place on the campus of The Ohio State University and highlights many of the visual amenities and landmarks of the campus.